 Dueling wills are not uncommon, particularly when large amounts of money or other assets are at stake.
 Most courts will presume the most recent will is the valid legal document; however, when issues of mental capacity arise, there is an obligation to determine if the deceased had the ability to execute the will at the time it was signed, which is handled in probate court.

-Probate Litigation Lawyers in Texas
+Probate Litigation Lawyers In Texas

 Litigation surrounding wills and estates is likely to increase as lifespans increase, and having a dedicated probate attorney well versed in litigation is crucial.
 While we take pride in skillfully representing our probate litigation clients in court, we are also mindful of the costs and uncertainty that come with litigation.
 Therefore, we approach every case practically and collaborate with our clients to ensure we stay true to their goals.
+If you currently have dueling wills for a loved one, contact us today.